paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 * When you approve the merge, the apply pipeline will be automatically launched.
 ![meergeends](images/meergeends.png)

-* Check that now you can see the database provisioned in your compartment.
+* Check that now you can see the database and the rest of the resoruces provisioned in your compartment.
 ![console](images/DatabaseConsole.png)

-* After the provisioning, the outcome of the apply step is showed in the merge request page.
+* After the provisioning, the outcome of the apply step is showed in the merge request page.(*Pull requests -> closed -> pull request created* )
 ![console](images/OutcomeApply.png)

 * If we review tab "actions" , we can check the 3 different pipelines:
 ![tabactions](images/tabactions.png)

 * Remove manually (using OCI Console) all the resources created in this demo.